progress/JSDO/readme.md

 This is an npm package.
 This means that node and npm need to be installed to use it.

-To use the JSDO, you need to install a JSDO package depending on your environment:
+To use the JSDO, you normally will simply install it from the public NPM registry via an `npm install`.
+You'll need to select a JSDO package depending on your environment:

 ```
 # For vanilla JS, e.g. running it in a browser: